MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-split-audience.md

 ---
-title: "Preview: Split your audience into groups"
+title: Split your audience into groups
 description: Learn how to split your audience into groups to deliver customer experiences in Dynamics 365 Customer Insights - Journeys. ms.date: 08/02/2024 ms.topic: article